208: Lost Continent

 A line spoken by Bela Lugosi in the Phantom Creeps short in Show 203, Jungle Goddess.
 Lugosi (1882-1956) was a Hungarian actor who most famously played Count Dracula in the Broadway play and 1931 Universal film bearing that name.
 He also starred in several of director Ed Woods’s low-budget flicks toward the end of his life.

-I’m gonna climb up into Lincoln’s nose.
+I’m gonna climb up and into Lincoln’s nose.

 Mount Rushmore, a mountain in the Black Hills of South Dakota, features the gigantic heads of four presidents, each about 60 feet high, carved out of the granite of the mountain: George Washington, Thomas Jefferson, Abraham Lincoln and Teddy Roosevelt.
 Work on the memorial began in 1927 and was finished in 1941 under sculptor Gutzon Borglum.